jelkinsjames/chameleon-PCB/IOBoard_ATSAMD21/README.md

 - Encoder 3, reset `0x30`, read value `0x31`
 - All switches, read `0x40`, least significant 4 bits are correspondent to state of each switch in order SW3, SW2, SW1, SW0.
 For example, the returned value 0x09 would mean that switch 3 and switch 0 are on.
 - All buttons, read `0x50`, same data format as the switches.
 When read, these values are reset to 0.
+- All LEDs, write `0x8_` where `_` is the hexadecimal representation of the state of all LEDs.
+For example, to turn on all LEDs, the user should write `0x8f`, since `f` is the hexadecimal representation of `1111`.